 Seriously, it does not take much to find a few solutions.
 In the end, I bought a used tire of the same size, and drove away with 4 full tires.

 This example is not to call them out, but to illustrate how the "box" confines thinking and makes customers resent the company.
 If I was not assertive, I would have driven away frustrated, without a fix.
 What if I did not ask them for a solution?

-I just don’t think we realize how easy it is to turn a customer off.
-Or, how easy it is to help people feel positive about your company.
+So often, we don't realize how easy it is to turn a customer off.
+Or, how easy it is to help someone and have them leave feeling positive about the company.
 We spend thousands of dollars in advertising, then turn away customers that come to buy.
 Why?

 Unfortunately, this type of interaction is all too common.
 Perhaps more unfortunate, this thinking comes from the top.
 Maybe the store owner, maybe corporate, maybe ???.
-Overall, my experience shows that employees are very good at following the example of their superiors.
-So, model it, and teach it, make it a frequent pep talk, and you’ll have more happy and loyal customers.
+Overall, so many of my experiences show that employees are very good at following the example of their superiors.
+So, model it, and teach it, make it a frequent pep talk, and you'll have more happy and loyal customers.

-Remove “Can’t” and replace it with solutions.
+Remove "Can't" from your vocabulary, and replace it with solutions.
 It might not be exactly what the customer was thinking when they came in, but give solutions.
-Help the customer understand what you CAN do, then let them decide if it works.
+Give choices.
+Help customers understand what you CAN do, then let them decide if it works.
 That is always powerful.

-Instead of saying “We can’t do that.”
-Ask questions to better understand, or Say “Here are a couple things we can do that might meet your needs.”
-Or, “Can I offer you this other solution?”
-Or, if it’s truly outside of your business services, say “I know a company that might be able to do that for you.”
-Or, “Would you like me to do a quick Google search for a company that can do that?”
+Instead of saying "We can't do that."
+Ask a few clarifying questions to better understand, or Say "Here are a couple things we can do that might meet your needs."
+Or, "Can I offer you this _____ <other solution>?"
+Or, if it's truly outside of your business services, say "I know a company that might be able to do that for you."
+Or, "Would you like me to do a quick Google search for a company that can do that?"